0xyuzi/qishi_algo/week4/README.md

 - Use the `nums[mid]` to compare with `nums[end]`
 - if the former less than the later, then shrink the end; otherwise, thrink on the start side
 - Finally, compare with the start with end to find the minimum
+- Followup: Would allow duplicates affect the run-time complexity?
+How and why?
+    - Yes, the extreme case is the original list as `[0 1 1 1 1 1]`, that needs O(N) to find the `0`.

 ```python